 A small cove protected from big waves

 I first learned of this beach a decade ago during a child’s birthday party at adjacent Lanikuhonua.
 I wandered away from the bubbles and balloons for a bit of quiet and noticed a pristine strip of beach tucked on the other side of the hedges.
-We returned the very next weekend and fell in love.
-It’s easy to see why Paradise Cove Beach often tops the list of Oahu’s best family beaches — calm water, shade, and a touch of adventure.
+We came back the very next weekend, and most weekends after that for a while.

 Despite our love of this little beach, we don’t go there often as a family.
 You have to get up early (not a morning person), wait in line for parking (no patience for that), or park at Aulani Resort and pay the hefty $39 parking fee.
 That one hurts.